Alec Baldwin fires prop gun on movie set, killing cinematographer | Entertainment

 Her last post, two days ago, shows her grinning under a wide-brimmed hat as she rides a horse.
 "One of the perks of shooting a western is you get to ride horses on your day off:)" she captioned the video.
 April Wright, a writer, director, and producer, paid tribute to her on Facebook.

 "I'm in disbelief," wrote Wright.
 "So young, vibrant, and talented.
 Such a wonderful soul.
 My heart goes out to her son and family."
-Representatives for Hutchins did not immediately respond to a request for information about her death.

-Souza, 48, lives in the San Francisco Bay Area with his wife and two children, according to the IMDB website.
-His LinkedIn page credits him as the "writer/director" of action film Crown Vic and comedy Christmas Trade.
-"This is still an active investigation and we do not yet have all the facts," said SAG-AFTRA, which describes itself as the world's biggest labor union representing performers and broadcasters.

-"We will continue to work with production, the other unions, and the authorities to investigate this incident and to understand how to prevent such a thing from happening again."
+"I can't believe that this could happen in this day and age ... gunfire from a prop gun could kill a crew member?
+This is a horrible tragedy," said actor Joe Manganiello, who worked with Hutchins on the 2020 action movie "Archenemy".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)